-- The Central Office - Foreign Tax Affairs - when a foreign employee works in Norway for a foreign company and is exempt from the obligation to report in person for an ID check.
+- The tax office - when a foreign employee works in Norway for a foreign company and is exempt from the obligation to report in person for an ID check.

 - NAV - for EEA jobseekers and recipients of national insurance benefits.

 - Banks, financial institutions and insurance companies - for business relationships with Norwegian banks or other financial institutions.

 - The Norwegian Central Securities Depository (VPS) - in connection with the set-up of a VPS account.

 - The Brønnøysund Register Centre - for registration in the Register of Business Enterprises, the Register of Legal Entities or the Register of Mortgaged Movable Property.

 - The Norwegian Mapping Authority - as the cadastral authority for the registration of real property.

 - The Norwegian Health Economics Administration (Helfo) - for asylum-seekers and NATO personnel who need a general practitioner.